-The number of study permits issued to Asian foreign students increased 29% in 2016.
-China has overtaken South Korea as Canada's top source country in recent years.
+The number of study permits issued to Asian foreign students increased by 35% in 2017.
+India has overtaken China as Canada's top source country in recent years.
 South Korea experienced strong growth rates of students studying in Canada from 1999 until 2008, and China has grown steadily since 1999.
-Study permits issued to Indian students grew by 513% between 2009 (permits issued to Indian students totaled 8,640 in 2009) and 2016.
+Study permits issued to Indian students grew by 733% between 2009 (permits issued to Indian students totaled 8,640 in 2009) and 2017.

 Notes: 1.
 Statistics are collected from documents issued at missions abroad.